 Click here for more information on the DSS.
 Any DSS file that has been imported prior to this box being checked will not have the 'To Petty Cash' or 'From Petty Cash' value fields.
 If you need to retroactively add these value fields to your previously-imported DSS file, the DSS will need to be deleted and re-imported.
 Work with your Setup Coach to determine if the POS Data is still available and can be re-imported.

-9) Overtime Tracking - The selection made here will determine how OT values are calculated and displayed on the Labor tab of the DSS.
+16) Overtime Tracking - The selection made here will determine how OT values are calculated and displayed on the Labor tab of the DSS.
+Click here to view a more detailed explanation of OT Tracking.
 Select one of the following three options:

-- Tracked in POS - any OT Calculations will occur on the POS and OT Values will be imported after they have been calculated on the POS.
-R365 will not perform any OT calculations.
-Note: If using Aloha POS, select this option.
+- Tracked in POS - Any OT Calculations will occur on the POS and OT Values will be imported after they have been calculated on the POS.
+R365 will not perform any OT calculations

 - Over 40 hrs/wk - R365 will calculate OT values based on a 40 Hour Work Week.
 Any hours recorded over 40 total hours for the week will be identified as OT. > 40 for the week = OT

-- Over 8 hrs/day and 40/wk - R365 will calculat OT values based on a 40 Hour Work Week and an 8 Hour Work Day. > 40 for the week = OT, >8 for the day = OT.
-For States, such as California, that specify OT as more than 8 hours per day, select this option.
+- Over 8 hrs/day and 40/wk - R365 will calculate OT values based on a 40 Hour Work Week and an 8 Hour Work Day. > 40 for the week = OT, >8 for the day = OT.
+For States, such as California, that specify OT as more than 8 hours per day, select this option

-- Click here to see a sample Labor listing with posted OT values
+- Note: Click here to see a sample Labor listing with posted OT values and here to view a more detailed explanation of OT Tracking

 On the Goals tab Labor %, Sales Increase, and Daily Target Avg Check can be identified for each Location.
 Additionally Sales and Labor % Goals can be entered by day.
-The values entered on the Goals tab are used on the Weekly Sales & Labor report (found in My Reports, in the Sales section), as well as the Schedule Calendar in the Scheduling Module
+The values entered on the Goals tab are used on the Weekly Sales & Labor report (found in My Reports, in the Sales section), as well as the Schedule Calendar in the Scheduling Module.
+With the release of New Scheduling, SPLH Goals and Labor % Goals can also be set on the Department record

 2) Labor % Goal - Enter the Labor Percent Goal for the Location

-6) Labor % Goal by Day - Enter the Labor Percentage Goals by Day for the Location
+8) Labor % Goal by Day - Enter the Labor Percentage Goals by Day for the Location.
+Can also be set on the Department record

 Each Location can have separate and distinct Day Parts.
 Create and manage Day Parts on the Day Parts tab.
 Click here for more information on Day Parts